Shweta-Kumari-34/QuantityMeasurementApp/README.md

+# Quantity Measurement App
 ## UC2 – Feet and Inches Measurement Equality
+---
+**Date:** 18 Feb 2026
+---

+## Overview
 - This use case extends UC1 to support equality checks for both `Feet` and `Inches`.
 - The comparison is performed separately for each unit type.
 This use case does not compare feet with inches — they are treated independently.
----
-**Date:** 18 Feb 2026
----

 ### Objective
 - Extend equality validation to include `Inches`.